 Property can in certain situations be taken for private projects as well.
 Over the past few decades, the courts have interpreted what projects are for “public use” very broadly.
 The courts have deferred the decision of whether or not something is for a “public purpose” to the individual state legislatures.
 For example, some communities now use the power of eminent domain to seize “blighted” neighborhoods for redevelopment into more upscale condominiums and apartments.
 In situations such as these, the state serves as the “middleman,” taking the private property from one person to sell or give to another in order to spur economic growth.
 Projects such as these are often referred to as “economic development zones.”

-While states and localities have the right of eminent domain, the U.S. Constitution entitles home and land owners to just compensation for their property by way of the 5th and 14th Amendments.
+While states and localities generally have the right of eminent domain, or can get this right, the U.S. Constitution entitles home and landowners to just compensation for their property by way of the 5th and 14th Amendments.
 After the government decides to take property, it will enlist an appraiser to determine the fair market value of the land, which is the amount of money that the government is offering for the property.
 The appraiser will inspect the property and will review all other elements that might affect property value.
 Home or land owners can either accept or reject the government’s offering price.
 The state will have attorneys and a legal team waiting on deck if you choose to reject that offer, so it is best to work with a lawyer in deciding whether or not to accept the government’s appraisal price and to protect your legal rights.

 The Indiana General Assembly modified Indiana’s existing eminent domain law in 2006.
 The most significant change to the existing law was the placement of new restrictions on localities from using the eminent domain power to create economic development zones or to spur private businesses.
 The legislature carefully delineated the possible scenarios where eminent domain procedures are for a “public use.”
 These public uses include the building of schools, bridges, highways, airports, and certified technology parks.
 Further, the legislature limited the types of property that may be acquired by eminent domain, namely those that are public nuisances, unfit for habitation, abandoned or environmentally contaminated.